baezortega/baezortega.github.io/_posts/2019-02-05-kepler-orbits.md

 }
 ```

 Now, we define a set of orbits.
-For this it is useful to have a function that calculates the *y*-value (ordinate) corresponding to a given *x*-value (abscissa) on the circumference of the ellipse; thereby we can obtain the coordinates of points in the ellipse for a range of values along *x*.
+For this, it is useful to have a function that calculates the *y*-value (ordinate) corresponding to a given *x*-value (abscissa) on the circumference of the ellipse; thereby we can obtain the coordinates of points in the ellipse for a range of values along *x*.
 We use the formula relating *y* and *x* for the ellipse, shown in the figure above.
 The formula needs to be modified, however, to account for the fact that the ellipses will have different centres — instead of being all centred at (0, 0).
 In addition, we need to specify whether we want the *y* coordinate for the point in the upper half of the ellipse, or the one in the lower half (note the ± sign in the formula above).
 Therefore, we add the argument `Cx` and `sign` to indicate the *x*-value of the ellipse centre and the side of the ellipse we are interested in, respectively.

 ``` r
 # Obtain Y value for given X value in an ellipse with